MithrilJS/mithril.js/docs/simple-application.md

 }
 ```

 This component is fairly straightforward, it has a `<nav>` with a link to the list of users.
-Similar to what we did to the `/edit` links, this link uses `m.route.link` to activate routing behavior in the link.
+Similar to what we did to the `/edit` links, this link uses `m.route.Link` to create a routable link.

 Notice there's also a `<section>` element with `vnode.children` as children. `vnode` is a reference to the vnode that represents an instance of the Layout component (i.e. the vnode returned by a `m(Layout)` call).
 Therefore, `vnode.children` refer to any children of that vnode.